GHTaarn/UnicodeREPL.jl/README.md

 using UnicodeREPL
 ```

-Herafter you can get use the docstring (by typing `?UnicodeREPL`) to get a
+Herafter you can use the docstring (by typing `?UnicodeREPL`) to get a
 quick overview of how to use UnicodeREPL.

 The main feature is "unicode repl" mode, which can be entered by typing